tlswg/tls13-spec/draft-ietf-tls-tls13.md

 psk binder key" for external PSKs (those provisioned outside of TLS) and "resumption psk binder key" for resumption PSKs (those provisioned as the resumption master secret of a previous handshake).
-The different labels prevents the substitution of one type of PSK for the other.
+The different labels prevent the substitution of one type of PSK for the other.

 There are multiple potential Early Secret values depending on